astrolabsoftware/fink/docs/tutorials/secured_kafka.md

 ### Authorization

 ACLs which are stored in Zookeeper can be modified (add / remove) using `fink_kafka --authorization`.
-Execute `fink_kafka --authorization -h` to get the help message:
+To get the help message, Execute `fink_kafka --authorization -h`:
 ```plain
 Usage:
        fink_kafka --authorization [-a] [-d] [-u user] [-H host] [-c consumer-group] [-p] [-t topic] [-h]